 Teaching Non-teaching Students 1.Personal Loan 1.Personal Loan The college caters Facility 2.
 Festival facility 2.Festival students from all the advance: On occasion of advance: On occasion of sections of the community festivals like Holi, festivals like Holi, including General, ST, Cheiraoba, Ningol Cheiraoba, Ningol SC, OBC and MOBC.
 Chakouba the employee is Chakouba the employee is i.Consumer cum canteen at eligible to take advance eligible to take advance the subsidized rate. money if he or she money if he or she ii.Counselling, guidance desires.
 3. Leave desires.
 3. Leave and placement cell.
-Facility: Casual Leave , Facility: Casual Leave , iii.Special diet for Duty leave and Earned Duty leave and Earned sports persons during leave are given to all leave are given to all training and the employees.
+Facility: Casual Leave , Facility: Casual Leave , iii.
+Special diet for Duty leave and Earned Duty leave and Earned sports persons during leave are given to all leave are given to all training and the employees.
 There is the employees.
-There is competitions. iv. provision for Special provision for Special Scholarships and Freeships, The college has certain schemes to support the students like Donor's Cash Awards, College Cash Awards, Freeship, exemption of fees etc. under different categories.
-The State Government as well as the Central Government and NGOs also provide the financial assistance to the students.
+There is competitions. iv. provision for Special Scholarships and Freeprovision for Special leaves/ Extra Ordinary leaves/ Extra Ordinary ships, The college has Leaves.
+4. Maternity Leaves.
+4.Maternity certain schemes to support the students like Leave: Employees can Leave: Employees can avail maternity leaves avail maternity leaves Donor's Cash Awards, for six months.
+5. for six months.
+5. College Cash Awards, Opening of EPF Account Employee Provident Fund: Freeship, exemption of This scheme is available fees etc. under different to all staff members categories.
+The State Government as well as the which includes gratuity and pension contribution.
+Central Government and NGOs also provide the financial assistance to the students.
 1. Donor's Cash Award of Rs.
 5000/to the 1st Rank Holder at the University Examinations in every course.
 1. College Cash Award of Rs.
 2000/- each to 2nd to 5th Position Holder at the University Examinations.
 2. Freeship to Sport Persons of National and International Level.
 3. Freeship to students from 1st to 10th Position Holders at HS Examinations.
 4. Fee exemption of the students securing 75 and above in HS Examinations.
 5. Half fee exception to students securing 70 and above to HS Examinations.
 6. Freeship to poor but needy meritorious students (70 and above) 7.
-Freeship under earn and learn scheme for the students working at Food Processing and Fashion Designing Departments.
-8. There is a provision for freeship to physically disabled students but at present there are no students under this category.
+Freeship under earn and learn scheme for the students working at Food

+Processing and Fashion

+Designing Departments.
+8.

+There is a provision for

+freeship to physically

+disabled students but at

+present there are no

+students under this

+category.